If you’re considering living the van life, there’s a lot that goes into choosing the right type of van for your needs.

 - Roof: Low

-The Ford E-Series is one of the best vans for van life if you’re planning on doing a lot of stealth camping.
+The Ford E-Series is one of the best vans for van life if you plan on doing a lot of stealth camping.
 These nondescript white cargo vans are often used by construction workers, electricians and plumbers.

 Ford replaced the Econoline with the Ford Transit in 2014, except for the cutaway version, which Sportsmobile now uses for its 4×4 van conversions.